OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 **Challenge** 4 (1,100 XP)

 ***Innate Spellcasting***.
 The couatl's spellcasting ability is Charisma (spell save DC 14).
-It can innately cast the following spells, requiring only verbal components:
+It can innately cast the following spells, requiring only verbal **Components:**

-At will: *detect evil and good, detect magic, detect thoughts*
+At will: detect evil and good, detect magic, detect thoughts

-3/day each: *bless, create food and water, cure wounds, lesser restoration, protection from poison, sanctuary, shield*
+3/day each: bless, create food and water, cure wounds, lesser restoration, protection from poison, sanctuary, shield

-1/day each: *dream, greater restoration, scrying*
+1/day each: dream, greater restoration, scrying

 ***Magic Weapons***.
 The couatl's weapon attacks are magical.